yannhowe/platformplatform/platform-docs.md.md

 ## Set up local Apt Mirror (Optional for offline use)
 ```
+sudo echo # This prevents sudo from asking you for a password later
 sudo apt install -y -qq git
 git clone https://github.com/yannhowe/platformplatform.git